 Practice Edge Control

 Believe it or not, the edges of your snowboard act as brakes and can help you slow down.
 The metal strips surrounding your board can dig, scrape and bite into the snow as you move, creating the friction you need to adjust your speed.
-They also help you to carve and turn.
+They also help you to carve and turn a snowboard.

 Your edges can be your best friend when you need to slow down.
 Simply center your body weight between both feet and begin increasing the edge angle.
 It’ll eventually slow you down and you’ll come to a complete halt.